How to Buy Project Management Software That Won't Choke at 5,000 Tasks

 The reality

-This signals performance issues at scale that surface 60 days in when you're past refund windows.
-ClickUp demos look fast with clean data but choke on 10K+ tasks in production.
+This signals performance issues at scale that will surface a couple of months in, well past most refund windows.
+ClickUp demos look fast with clean data but choke on large task counts in production.

 Hidden integration limits will break your Salesforce sync or Slack notifications.
-Monday.com's 1,000/day API limit has killed automated reporting workflows for multiple clients.
+Monday.com's lower-tier API limits have killed automated reporting workflows for buyers who didn't know to ask.

-Vendor immediately discusses $15K+ implementation services before you've seen the product work with realistic complexity
+Vendor immediately discusses five-figure implementation services before you've seen the product work with realistic complexity.

-This indicates software requiring professional services to be usable.
-Smartsheet's sheet linking becomes a nightmare requiring consulting help that doubles your annual cost.
+This indicates software that requires professional services to be usable.
+Smartsheet's sheet linking, for example, becomes a project on its own that requires consulting help and effectively doubles the first-year cost.

-Demo uses perfectly clean sample data with exactly 12 team members and 3 projects, and sales engineer refuses to show larger datasets
+Demo uses perfectly clean sample data with a small fixed team and a handful of projects, and the sales engineer refuses to show larger datasets.

-UI becomes unusable clutter with real project complexity.
-Asana's board view looks gorgeous with 15 tasks but becomes a nightmare with 150+ tasks per project.
+The UI becomes unusable clutter at real project complexity.
+Asana's board view looks great with a dozen tasks but becomes hard to navigate at a hundred-plus tasks per project, and that's where most teams actually live.

-Vendor insists on a 45-minute 'discovery call' before showing you anything and keeps probing for budget ranges
+Vendor insists on a long discovery call before showing you anything and keeps probing for budget ranges.

-They're price anchoring you high and will customize demos to show only expensive features.
-This is classic enterprise sales manipulation — demand a product demo first.
+They're price anchoring you high and will customize the demo to feature only the higher tiers.
+It's a classic enterprise sales pattern.
+Demand a product demo first and let pricing follow capability.

-When you mention switching from a competitor, they immediately trash-talk the other vendor instead of focusing on their strengths
+When you mention switching from a competitor, they immediately trash-talk the other vendor instead of focusing on their own strengths.

 Insecurity about competitive positioning suggests feature gaps they're trying to distract from.
-Professional vendors focus on their unique value, not competitor weaknesses.
+Confident vendors focus on what they do well, not on tearing down the alternative.

 Get the Project Management buying cheat sheet